 Thank you for choosing to work with Florence.
 This handbook is for you, our amazing workers!
-We help find temporary assignments for nurses and healthcare assistants, support workers and other healthcare professionals in a wide range of public and private sector health settings including, care homes, private hospitals and the NHS.
+We help find temporary assignments for nurses and healthcare assistants (carers) in a wide range of public and private sector health settings including, care homes, private hospitals and the NHS.